Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Yellow bass is very similar to white bass, except for the yellow sides and black stripes.
 It can be found in the Northeast, Midwest, and Southern parts of the United States.

 Additionally, they can be found in quiet pools and the backwaters of reservoirs, streams, rivers, and lakes.
-In this article, we discussed how to catch yellow bass, the fishing methods, the baits and lures, fishing tackle, and shared some tips and tricks to catch more yellow bass.
+In this article, we discussed how to catch yellow bass, the fishing methods, the baits and lures, and fishing tackle, and shared some tips and tricks to catch more yellow bass.
 You can also read how to catch smallmouth bass, how to catch spotted bass, how to catch largemouth bass, and how to catch black sea bass.